rraval/zeroindexed/packages/toph-worker/README.md

 The related package [`@zeroindexed/toph-pulumi`][toph-pulumi] is a [Pulumi][pulumi] package that makes deployment trivial.
 Use it if you can.

 If you must do things manually, start by [downloading the bundled script][unpkg-toph-worker] and uploading it as a Cloudflare workers script under your own account.
-The following environment variables are required:
+Toph is configured via environment variables:

 -   `KV`: Required, a KV namespace binding to store unique visitor information.
 -   `TRACKING_ID`: Required, Google Universal Analytics ID to send hits to.